-- ☐ Feature access codes cannot conflict with station numbering. - □ CO line numbers are fixed and cannot be changed. - If no VM ID digits are programmed in the station field, the flexible number assigned to the station will be sent to the VM unit. - ☐ The SMDR will output 4-digit numbers in the station field.
+- □ Feature access codes cannot conflict with station numbering. - □ CO line numbers are fixed and cannot be changed other than the current FLASH 42 re-assignment. - If no VM ID digits are programmed in the station field, the flexible number assigned to the station will be sent to the VM unit. - □ Flash 06, Button #15 is the programming area to automatically assign the VMID digits to be the same as the flexible station numbering.

+- ☐ The SMDR will output 4 digit numbers in the station field.
 If less than 4 digits is selected in the numbering plan, leading spaces will be added in place of the numbers.
 The 3-4 digit SMDR programming area will be removed from programming. - ☐ The Discovery ACD event trace source and destination fields will be 4 digits.
 Station numbers less than 4 digits will be prefixed with leading zeros. - ☐ The programming will print out as part of the CO-STA port programming area.
-The flexible numbering can be initialized in the CO-STA initialization area. - ☐ If programming with a telephone All programming will be done using Fixed Codes, regardless of the flexible codes. - EXAMPLE: If a station has been renumbered from 4500-4531, in programming they are still referred to as 100-131. - ☐ The leading digit feature is removed in FP3.
+The flexible numbering can be initialized in the CO-STA initialization area. - If programming with a telephone All programming will be done using Fixed Codes, regardless of the flexible codes.
+EXAMPLE: If a station has been renumbered from 4500-4851, in programming they are still referred to as 100-351. - ☐ The leading digit feature is removed in FP3.
 The leading digit feature is replaced by networking feature (FLASH 16).